jcorday/data-analytics-portfolio/README.md

 # Data Science & Analytics Portfolio
-This repository contains projects and visualizations created from the Data Science & Analytics program with [ADD YOUR UNIVERSITY NAME HERE].
+This repository contains projects and visualizations created from the Data Science & Analytics program with New Jersey Institute of Technology.
 ## SQL
 ## Statistics
 ## Visual Communications